Vibe-coding-on-Agentic-DevOps/vibe-coding-poznan/README.md

-# 🎬 Video Transcriber
+# 🤖 Meeting Assistant

-A modern, user-friendly web app for instantly transcribing your videos—whether they're meetings, lectures, interviews, or random clips—using Azure OpenAI Whisper and GPT.
-Effortlessly search, jump to moments, and ask questions about your video content to save time and boost productivity! 🚀
+A modern, user-friendly web app for instantly transcribing your meetings, lectures, interviews, or any video/audio content—using Azure OpenAI Whisper and GPT.
+Effortlessly search, jump to moments, and ask questions about your content to save time and boost productivity! 🚀

 ---